402 Payment Required (Mr. Robot): Plot

 While being questioned over Santiago's death, Dominique (Grace Gummer) states that Santiago was a double agent, but lies by claiming that he worked for a cartel.
 She reports this to Janice (Ashlie Atkinson), who declares it to be "99.9%" successful.
 Later, Dominique finds a news report saying that her questioner committed suicide.
 Janice informs her that she is responsible, as she should've been more careful and get a "100%".

 Price visits Zhang to announce that he will retire as CEO, which angers Zhang as Deus needs to find a successor for him within seven days.
 Price does not care about the repercussions, as he does not want to be involved with the Dark Army anymore.
 Price calls Elliot to inform him, as the search for a successor will require a meeting with the Deus group.
-Darlene confesses to Elliot that she killed Susan Jacobs, upsetting him.
+Darlene confesses to Elliot that she killed Susan Jacobs, enraging him.
 When he tells her that he will go after Whiterose, Darlene agrees to help him despite the risky situation.
-However, she thanks him for taking care of Vera (Elliot Villar), which confuses Elliot, as he cannot recall any conversation about him.
-He angrily confronts Mr. Robot (Christian Slater) over keeping the information, but the latter says he does not know about it either.
+However, she tells Elliot that she assumed that the way he had been acting had something to do with Fernando Vera (Elliot Villar), whom Darlene ran into outside Elliot’s apartment several months prior.
+This confuses Elliot, as he cannot recall any conversation about Vera ever since he fled New York and vanished some time ago.
+Darlene asks Elliot if she needs to be worried about Vera, but Elliot assures her it’s nothing.
+He angrily confronts Mr. Robot (Christian Slater) over keeping the information about Vera from him, but the latter says he does not know about it either.
 In a flashback at E Corp, (Note: It is later made apparent in "409 Conflict" that the sequence takes place within Elliot's mind.)
 Elliot's mother tells a younger version of himself to wait for "the other one."